tarwn/lessthandot-hugo/blogs/content/posts/2012-10-30-hex-editoring.md

   - Microsoft SQL Server Admin

 ---
-It’s time to try something new!
+It's time to try something new!
 I was recently challenged to show something in database page with a hex editor for another blog post.
 I thought, “Hex what?
 Are we casting spells?”

-Let’s start with, “What is a hex editor?”
-It’s a program that lets you view the binary of a computer file – the 0’s and 1’s that it’s made of.
+Let's start with, “What is a hex editor?”
+It's a program that lets you view the binary of a computer file – the 0's and 1's that it's made of.
 There are many available.

-I started with my coworker Kendra Little’s ([blog][1] | [twitter][2]) blog[, Corrupting Databases for Dummies- Hex Editor Edition][3].
+I started with my coworker Kendra Little's ([blog][1] | [twitter][2]) blog[, Corrupting Databases for Dummies- Hex Editor Edition][3].
 I downloaded the hex editor [XVI32][4], as recommended.
 She gives instructions on how to install the software, create a database, create some objects, and then open the hex editor to break a page.

 <p style="text-align: center;">
   <a href="http://www.flickr.com/photos/12739382@N04/3607882912/lightbox/"><img src="/wp-content/uploads/users/grrlgeek/skull crossbones.jpg?mtime=1351608410" alt="" /></a>